RicoVendritto/express-react-middleware/README.md

 PLEASE NOTE:

-- IF you use the same repo as last night's homework for tonight's, *you will get a permanent incomplete on that homework.* DO NOT DO THIS.
+- IF you use the same repo as last night's homework for tonight's, *you will get a permanent incomplete on that homework.* Don't do that.
 - IF your homework from last night is incomplete, *you need to finish that before doing tonight's homework.*

 ![gif](https://media3.giphy.com/media/KEQzTcbdIvyaA/source.gif)